Ivanhola/Spring-Boot---Java/Spring Udemy Course/README.md

 - [Spring MVC - Hibernate Bean Validator Example & Usage](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringMVC-BeanValidation): This program demonstrates how to use form validation by checking if user input is NotNull, or the amount of characters is >=1.
 Introduces __@Valid__ annotation and __BindingResult__ into our controller method argument.
 Also demonstrates how to use thymeleaf to validate the errors based on the validation checks.

+- [Spring MVC - Bean Validator V2 Picking up from our previous example](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringMVC-BeanValidationBinder): This program picks up from our [Previous](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringMVC-BeanValidation) project.
+In this project we introduce the use of __@InitBinder__ to pre-process data from our controller, and we use it to trim whitespace for our validation program.

 _These are just demos and concepts, further explanation into these concepts and demonstrations are further documented in google docs Notes that I have organized and taken._